HL7/davinci-epdx/source/pages/Member_Medication_History_Response.md

 active: Member Medication History Response
 ---

-When a Health Plan's CDS Service receives a data request that includes a Task with task.code = "MemberHistory-Medication" the Health Plan constructs a response.
-The response is a FHIR bundle of US Core MedicationDispense and related records.
+When a Health Plan's CDS Service receives a data request that includes a Task with task.code = "MemberHistory-Medication" the Health Plan shall construct a response.
+The response shall be a FHIR bundle of US Core MedicationDispense and related records.

 The MedicationDispense records will require other US Core Profiles: